Skip to main content

 The Practical Read

 ROJO's address in the 3rd arrondissement connects naturally to an evening that takes in the Marais more broadly.
-It's a neighbourhood worth exploring on foot, and the bar fits well as a starting point or a mid-evening stop.
+It's a neighbourhood worth exploring on foot, the bar fits well as a starting point or a mid-evening stop.
 For a wider view of where ROJO sits in the city's drinking scene, the Pearl Paris bars guide gives you the full picture.
 If you're building a longer trip around eating and drinking well, the Paris restaurants guide and Paris hotels guide are worth consulting alongside.
 For wine specifically, the Paris wineries guide covers producers and tastings if that's a priority.
 Further afield, Papa Doble in Montpellier and Bar Fouquet's in Cannes offer a useful point of comparison if you're travelling the south.
 And if your bar interests extend internationally, Bar Leather Apron in Honolulu is worth a look for what a serious by-the-glass program looks like in a very different context.

-Quick reference: Easy to book, 3rd arrondissement Marais, 8 Rue de Beauce , walk-ins likely fine, confirm capacity for groups of four or more.
+Quick reference: Easy to book, 3rd arrondissement Marais, 8 Rue de Beauce, walk-ins likely fine, confirm capacity for groups of four or more.

 Frequently Asked Questions